Massachusetts Keno (Keno To Go)

 The Massachusetts State Lottery offers a Keno To Go mobile app for iOS and Android that lets you:

-Important: The MA Lottery app is for checking results only — you cannot purchase tickets or place bets through the app.
+Important: The MA Lottery app is for checking results only.
+You cannot purchase tickets or place bets through the app.
 Wagering must be done in person at a licensed retailer.
 This is a requirement of Massachusetts lottery law.

 Tips for MA Keno Players